 The ground floor comprises a Science Lab, a Computer Lab and a Meeting Room.
 The building houses the Malabari Hall on the first floor, along with a balcony on the mezzanine floor overlooking the hall on three sides.
-The restoration project was realised in two phases – wherein the Structural, Civil Repairs and Restoration work was carried out during Phase and Phase II included interior refurbishment.
+The firm undertook the restoration project in two phases – wherein the Structural, Civil Repairs and Restoration work they carried out during Phase I. And Phase II included interior refurbishment.

-Phase I lasted for 4 months, December 2018 to April 2019 where major structural and lime plaster repair work was undertaken.
-The roof was waterproofed and repaired.
+Phase I lasted for 4 months, December 2018 to April 2019.
+Major structural and lime plaster repair work undertaken during this period.
+The roof works included waterproofing and repair.
 The work also comprised external façade painting as well as internal and external crack repair works.

 Phase II extended over a period of six months from April 2019 to October 2019.
 The works carried out during this phase included internal painting, lighting design as well as internal and external signage.
 Paints in subtle shades complement the decorative lighting fixtures and elevate the pitched roof.
 External signage has been redone in steel finish.
-The addition of a pelmet to the stage has been made to house Seva Sadan Society’s logo that is a lotus in brass finish.
+The pelmet is an addition to the stage and houses Seva Sadan Society’s logo that is a lotus in brass finish.